mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

   - `mia-plain`: collects logs but does not parse them
   - `mia-json`: parses JSON logs based on the documented format
   - `mia-nginx`: parses logs of Nginx that were created using templates and services of Mia-Platform (website and api-gateway)
 - **defaultAnnotations**: the service annotations, which can be used to provide additional information about your services for various purposes (such as configuration, monitoring, or automation).
+The annotations that starts with `mia-platform.eu` are reserved, you are not allowed to use them.
 - **defaultLabels**: the service labels, which can be used to categorize, group, and select your service.
+The labels that starts with `mia-platform.eu` are reserved, you are not allowed to use them.
 - **defaultDocumentationPath**: the APIs documentation path.
 - **defaultResources**: CPU and memory limitations of the service, which can be used to overwrite the default limitations imposed by DevOps Console for these parameters.